kisswiki/kisswiki/src/rxjs/learning.md

 subjectFactory is when multicast(() => new Subject())

-subjectFactory is when subscriber subscribe after completion of last subject, new subject is created
+subjectFactory is when subscriber subscribes after completion of last subject, new subject is created

 multicast(() => new Subject(), function selector(shared) {})